-Born Free has long campaigned against the commercial trade in wild animals, in order to protect wildlife in the wild, prevent exploitation and end the suffering of millions of animals.
+Born Free firmly believes the commercial trade in wild animals must be curbed, and that wildlife markets, particularly those dealing in live animals, need to close.
+For many years Born Free has campaigned against trading in wild animals for profit to protect wildlife in the wild, prevent exploitation and end the suffering of millions of animals.

-The coronavirus pandemic, and its devastating impacts on the lives of people and the global economy, has brought home the risks that commercial wildlife trade and consumption also pose to human society.
+The coronavirus pandemic had devastating impacts on people and the global economy.
+It brought into sharp focus the risks that commercial wildlife trading poses to human society.
 The warning signs have been there for years, but we have failed to learn from past mistakes.
 We cannot afford to do so again.

-Human encroachment into, and the destruction of wildlife habitats, together with our exponentially increasing demand for wild animals as food, medicines, pets, ornaments, fashion and for a host of other purposes, bring us into ever closer unnatural contact, increasing the risk of disease transmission.
+The destruction of wildlife habitats, together with our ever increasing demand for wild animals as food, medicines, pets, ornaments, fashion and for a host of other purposes, bring us into ever closer unnatural contact, increasing the risk of disease transmission.

 Born Free is calling for an end to commercial wildlife markets and the global exploitation of wild animals for commercial trade.

 However, we do recognise that many people currently depend on wild animals as a source of food for their survival.
-Therefore, while we are not calling for an end to the use of wildlife for subsistence purposes, we are encouraging initiatives that deliver alternative sources of protein to subsistence consumers of wild animals, in order to further reduce the risk to human health and wildlife populations.
+Therefore, while we are not calling for an end to the use of wildlife for subsistence purposes, we are encouraging projects that deliver alternative sources of protein to subsistence consumers of wild animals and offer alternative livelihoods for those who rely on wildlife trade for a living.
+This can help reduce the risk to human health and wildlife populations.

-If you agree action needs to be taken to secure a safer and healthier future for wildlife and people alike, send a pre-written email or sign the petition, and please share with your family and friends.
+If you agree action needs to be taken to secure a safer and healthier future for wildlife and people alike, please support our efforts and share these messages with your family and friends.